adamaltmejd/swecov.se/content/research/type-1-diabetes.md

   - 'Louise Bennet'
   - 'Magnus Jöud'
 ---

+# Trends in type 1 diabetes incidence between 2007 and 2023 and their association with SARS-CoV-2 infection in a population-based matched cohort study among individuals under 30 years old in Sweden

 Type 1 diabetes is one of the most common chronic diseases in children.
 Sweden has the second-highest incidence in the world, after Finland.
 The etiology of the disease is mostly unknown, but type 1 diabetes is considered an autoimmune disease.
 Triggers for developing the disease include viral infections, increased growth, inactivity and obesity.
 A series of epidemiological studies have reported that the number of people with newly diagnosed type 1 diabetes increased during the COVID-19 epidemic.
 Some support the SARS-CoV-2 infection as such is behind the disease while other studies that also show an increase do not support any connections to an infection with SARS-CoV-2.